vvishky/Projects/Stochastic_Methods/2_Project/README.md

   - Lorentz model parameters: `a = 3.164`, `x_0 = 256.0`.
   - Maximum signal strength exceeds `Lc = 3`, with confidence bands supporting the fit.

-## Author
-Analysis performed as part of a statistical modeling exercise.

----

-This updated `README.md` integrates both tasks while maintaining clarity and structure.
-Let me know if further refinements are needed!